Tufahel/react-crud-api/README.md

 - Material UI

 ## Live Demo
+- It generally runs on the local machine as I have fetched data from local json file.
-For the link to the live demo, [Click here](https://lively-scone-befd78.netlify.app/)
+- For the link to the live demo to see design, [Click here](https://lively-scone-befd78.netlify.app/).

 ## Getting Started
 To get a local copy up and running you just need to follow the following steps;